 The natural draft cooling towers may look creepy, but as far a nuclear power plant being a threat goes, they have little to do with it.
 All they do is dump heat into the atmosphere.
 Thermal power generation, whether the power is from coal or uranium, requires that the generation system have a source of heat at the input and a "cold sink" at the output.
 The greater the difference in temperature between the source and the sink, the greater the efficiency of the generation system.
 That means that there must be some way to get rid of the heat efficiently at the output, and the cooling towers do that job.
 The alternative would be to dump hot water into local rivers -- which would likely cook the fish and not do the local environment much good.
 [TO BE CONTINUED]START | PREV | NEXT

-* GIMMICKS & GADGETS: According to MIT TECHNOLOGY REVIEW Online, a group of researchers at Tokyo University (Tokyo Daigaku or "Todai") have come up with a new scheme for charging battery-operated devices by induction -- without an electrical plug-in connection.
+* GIMMICKS & GADGETS: According to an article from TECHNOLOGYREVIEW.com, a group of researchers at Tokyo University (Tokyo Daigaku or "Todai") have come up with a new scheme for charging battery-operated devices by induction -- without an electrical plug-in connection.
 This is already being done with devices like electric toothbrushes, but an electric toothbrush has to be put into a stand that places it in a highly specific orientation relative to the induction head that transmits the power.

 The Todai device looks like a simple sheet that a battery-operated device can be laid down on.
 The sheet has two layers: one to sense the position of the device, the other to deliver induction power, but only at the position of the device.
 The sheet can drive 30 watts of power, using a patterned array of copper coils about 10 millimeters in diameter, with organic transistors laid down by an inkjet printer switching electricity to the coils.
 Devices to be powered by the sheet will need a coil and associated charging circuitry.
 Placing a device on the sheet will affect the inductance of the copper coils, allowing the device position to be sensed.
 Power is then driven through an array of devices on the second sheet, which consists of an array of switches, made of silver and plastic, and copper coils, with the switches pulsing power to the coils beneath the device.